Their neighbour was arrested on terrorism charges. This is how the 'typical American community' reacted

 She had been a flight attendant for more than 40 years, including on September 11, 2001, the day of the terrorist attacks.

-She had been working a flight from Germany to the United States, and gotten diverted to Canada, where law enforcement whisked away two passengers as she was consoling everyone else on the flight.
+She had been working a flight from Germany to the United States, and had been diverted to Canada, where law enforcement whisked away two passengers as she was consoling everyone else on the flight.

 Later that day, she learned that two of her dearest colleagues had been on the hijacked flight that crashed in Shanksville, Pennsylvania, which still made her cry when she talked about it.